johannst/notes/src/tools/awk.md

 ```bash
 echo 'a b c d e f' | awk '{ print $NF $(NF-1) }'
 ```
-Access last fields with arithmetic on the `NR` number of fields variable.
+Access last fields with arithmetic on the `NF` number of fields variable.

 ### Capture in variables
 ```bash